alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 ```

 where `SERVICE_NAME` is the descriptive name for this SQS queue and `600` is
-a period in seconds to delay messages for.
-This parameter can also be passed at
+the message delay period in seconds.
+You can also pass this parameter at
 service creation time.

 #### Setting a maximum message size